 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
-It is located at the helm station with two speakers in the bow, two in the cockpit, and two in the T-top.
-There is an amplifier that operates the two speakers in the bow that is located in the console rigging compartment.
-Refer to the stereo owner's manual in your Owner's Packet for specific instructions on using this unit.
+It is located inside the console with two speakers in the bow, two in the T-top and two on the lean bar.
+An amplifier located in the upper rigging compartment inside the console, operates the two speakers on the lean bar.
+The stereo can be remotely operated with the touch pad mounted at the helm station.
+Refer to the stereo owner's manual in your Owner's Packet for operating instructions.

-T-TOP
+T-Top